superbrothers/kubernetes-docs/kubectl_replace.md

 ## kubectl replace

-Replace a resource by filename or stdin
+Replace a resource by file name or stdin

 ### Synopsis

-Replace a resource by filename or stdin.
+Replace a resource by file name or stdin.

  JSON and YAML formats are accepted.
 If replacing an existing resource, the complete resource spec must be provided.
 This can be obtained by